damienroche/vue-mj-daterangepicker/README.md

 ## Events

+This datepicker emit three events, @update, @select and @reset

+@update is triggered when submit button is clicked.
+@select is triggered when a range is selected, can be useful if you don't want to show bottom controls (with showControls = false)
+@reset is triggered when reset button is clicked

-This datepicker emit three events, @update, @select and @reset All return an object with the start and end date, plus the active panel
+All return an object with the start and end date, plus the active panel
 ```javascript
 {